georgescutelnicu/Image-Sorting-with-Classification/README.md

 - **Pandas**: A data manipulation and analysis library used for handling data structures and data preprocessing.
 - **Tqdm**: A library for displaying progress bars and status information during data processing and model training.

 **This project provides a solid foundation for building and training deep neural networks for image classification tasks and offers a convenient way to organize image files.
-Feel free to use and modify it for your specific image classification and file organization projects.**
+Feel free to use and modify it for your specific tasks.**

 *For more details on model training, please refer to the accompanying Jupyter notebook in this repository.*